JohnOBrienCIT/October_Git/README.md

 Now the Branch-edit of README file.
 Let us see what happens . . . .

+Another Branch-edit.
+This should not be reflected on main, yet!

 Aha! the cloned README file has been edited!
 Take note out there.